Minipeps/LD51/Brainstorm.md

 - IA: using A* pathfinding algorithm? (or maybe unity builtin if exists)
 - In case of 2d character moving: each wave there are some bonus that you can try to collect, but their positions changes every 10s
 - color of the enemy define its rank (health points + money gains)

+Those little buggers are trying to infiltrate your system!
+Defend yourself against them in this wild tower defense game.
+How long will you be able to keep up?